-Not only can it help you lose weight, diet also plays an important role in reducing symptoms.
+Not only can it help you lose weight, but diet also plays an important role in reducing symptoms.

-That means eating the right foods and avoiding the wrong ones can impact how much energy you have, your waistline and help you to feel better.
+That means eating the right foods and avoiding the wrong ones can impact how much energy you have, and your waistline and help you to feel better.

 And before you ask:

 Diet by itself isn’t the ONLY thing you need to do to treat your thyroid, but it is a great first place to start.

 Not only that, but it’s something within YOUR control.

 You can’t control what medication you take or what your dose is, but you CAN control what you put in your mouth.